lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ### 💻 Engineering Philosophy
 I believe great engineering is about empathy, precision, and perseverance.
 Whether I’m debugging an API, designing an interface, or re-thinking an architecture, I focus on solving root causes, writing maintainable code, and leaving things better than I found them.
+I put my best foot forward in everything I do — my values and my work ethic are what set me apart in the field.
+I don't always get it right, but I won't stop until I do.
+And if there is no known way, I’ll create one.

 ---